Minnesota Aggravated Assault Laws

 - doctors, nurses, or other health care providers.

 Deadly force against law enforcement.
-A person also commits the crime of first degree assault by using (or attempting to use) deadly force against a law enforcement officer or correctional officer who is performing official duties.
+A person also commits the crime of first degree assault by using (or attempting to use) deadly force against a law enforcement officer, prosecuting officer, judge, or correctional officer who is performing official duties.
 In using deadly force, the defendant intends to cause death or reasonably should know that there is a substantial risk of death or great bodily injury.

-Strangling someone would also be an example of using force that is deadly.
+Strangling someone is an example of using deadly force.

 Assaults by Inmates